yhoogstrate/dr-disco/README.md

 	--chimOutType WithinBAM SeparateSAMold
 ```

-Notice: **--chimOutType WithinBAM SeparateSAMold** needed in combination with `chimSegmentMin` and `chimJunctionOverhangMin.
+Notice: `--chimOutType WithinBAM SeparateSAMold` **needed** in combination with `chimSegmentMin` and `chimJunctionOverhangMin.

 This will output the chimeric reads to:

  - Chimeric.out.sam [Similar to STAR 2.4]
- - Aligned.out.sorted.bam [With SA-tags properly set]
+ - Aligned.out.sorted.bam [This file does not mark flag spanning reads as chimeric and can thus not be used]

 ### Step 2: dr-disco fix